githwxi/ATS-Xanadu/srcgen2/README.md

 May of 2008, almost 17 years ago!

 In summary, we have two compilers for ATS3: ATS3-srcgen1 (written in ATS2) and ATS3-srcgen2 (written in ATS3).
 Let ATS2-compiler refer to some compiler for ATS2.
-The following three lines state that ATS2-compiler compiles the source of ATS3-srcgen1 into some executable (ATS3-srcgen1-exe), which can then compile the source of ATS3-srcgen2 into another executable (ATS3-srcgen2-exe), which can finally compile the source of itself into itself:
+The following four equations are very informative for understanding how bootstrapping ATS3 works:

 ```
-ATS3-srcgen1-exe = ATS2-compiler.compile(ATS3-srcgen1-src)
+ATS3-srcgen1-exe1 = ATS2-compiler.compile(ATS3-srcgen1-src)
+ATS3-srcgen2-exe2 = ATS3-srcgen1-exe1.compile(ATS3-srcgen2-src)
-ATS3-srcgen2-exe = ATS3-srcgen1-exe.compile(ATS3-srcgen2-src)
+ATS3-srcgen2-exe3 = ATS3-srcgen2-exe2.compile(ATS3-srcgen2-src)
-ATS3-srcgen2-exe = ATS3-srcgen2-exe.compile(ATS3-srcgen2-src)
+ATS3-srcgen2-exe3 = ATS3-srcgen2-exe3.compile(ATS3-srcgen2-src)
 ```

+ATS2-compiler compiles the source of ATS3-srcgen1 into some executable (ATS3-srcgen1-exe1), which can then compile the source of ATS3-srcgen2 into another executable (ATS3-srcgen2-exe2), which can then compile the source of ATS3-srcgen2 into another executable (ATS3-srcgen2-exe3), which can finally compile the source of itself into itself:

-The last equation indicates that ATS3 can be successfully bootstrapped (via JS as ATS3-srcgen2-exe is in JS).
+The last equation indicates that ATS3 can be successfully bootstrapped (via JS as ATS3-srcgen2-exe3 is in JS).

 Unlike the previous implementations of ATS, which were all of extreme experimental nature, I could finally afford some luxury to actually